DoronzoNicholas/RSA-Encryption-Decryption/README.md

 # RSA-Encryption-Decryption
-For RSA project I created a python code which implements the RSA encryption and decryption with the additional possibility to sign and verify the message.
+For this project I created a python code which implements the RSA encryption and decryption with the additional possibility to sign and verify a message.
 This implementation was developed around a GUI interface so that it can be used also without a clear knowledge of coding.

-# Application Overview
+# Interface Overview
 The interface of the GUI was made possible with “TKinter” which is a built-in option in python for the creation of GUI.
 Furthermore, for the esthetic of the GUI different library was used.
 For this GUI I have used “CustomTkinter” library which was available via GitHub.

 GitHub - https://github.com/TomSchimansky/CustomTkinter